lighthouse-labs/rails-queue-server/README.md

 ## Deployment

+**Setup**:

-**Setup**: Please install [github_changelog_generator](https://github.com/skywinder/github-changelog-generator) which is used to generate and update the [CHANGELOG.md](https://github.com/lighthouse-labs/compass/blob/master/CHANGELOG.md)
+- Please install [github_changelog_generator](https://github.com/skywinder/github-changelog-generator) which is used to generate and update the [CHANGELOG.md](https://github.com/lighthouse-labs/compass/blob/master/CHANGELOG.md)
+- Please create a new [personal access token](https://github.com/settings/tokens) for use with this (see below).

 1. Create a tag (eg: [v2.0.2](https://github.com/lighthouse-labs/compass/tree/v2.0.2)): `git tag v2.x.x`
 2. Push the tag: `git push --tags`